CAAPIM/layer7-operator/example/README.md

 Each example also includes a [Kind](https://kind.sigs.k8s.io/) (Kubernetes in Docker) Quickstart which you can utilise if you have access to a Docker Machine.

 #### Getting started
-1. Place a gateway v10 or v11 license in [./base/resources/secrets/license](./base/resources/secrets/license).
+1. Place a gateway v11 license in [./base/resources/secrets/license](./base/resources/secrets/license).
 2. If you would like to create a TLS secret for your ingress controller then add tls.crt and tls.key to [./base/resources/secrets/tls](./base/resources/secrets/tls)
     - these will be referenced later on.